neofinancial/config-dug/README.md

 The default region is `us-east-1` and the default connection timeout is `5000`ms.

-If config-dug will warn if it detects invalid values for configs.
+Config Dug will warn if it detects invalid config values.
 Invalid values include:

 - undefined
 - null